temporalio/documentation/docs/application-development-guide.md

 ```

 We recommend to use a single value type argument for Activity methods.
-In this way, adding new arguments as fields to the value type is a backwards-compatible change.
+In this way, adding new arguments as fields to the value type is a backward-compatible change.

 An optional `#[ActivityMethod]` annotation can be used to override a default Activity name.

-Option `prefix` of `ActivityInterface` annotation will allow you to define your own prefix for all activity names (by
+You can define your own prefix for all activity names by adding the `prefix` option to the `ActivityInterface` annotation.
-default it's empty).
+(The default prefix is empty.)

 ```php
 #[ActivityInterface("file_activities.")]